 Gas explosions: Fires are typically covered

-In September, several homes in Massachusetts caught fire (and a few residents died) when their gas lines exploded because pressure in the pipelines was 12 times higher than it was supposed to be.
+In September, several homes in Massachusetts caught fire when their gas lines exploded because pressure in the pipelines was 12 times higher than it was supposed to be.

-Obviously, home insurance can’t do anything to fix the tragedy of lost life.
-But it can respond to other parts of this incident:
+Obviously, insurance can’t do anything to fix the tragedy of lost lives.
+But your homeowners' policy typically covers some parts of this type of disaster:

-- Fire damage is typically covered.
-Fires are a covered peril in nearly every homeowners insurance policy, so homeowners can likely make a claim to repair any damage caused by fires the explosions sparked.
+• Fire damage is typically covered.
+Fires are a covered peril in nearly every home insurance policy, so homeowners can likely make a claim to repair any damage caused by fires the explosions sparked.

-- Loss of use is usually covered.
-In cases where a home becomes uninhabitable because of a covered peril, homeowners insurance can typically pay for the residents to live somewhere else until their home is livable again.
+• Loss of use is usually covered.
+In cases where a home becomes uninhabitable because of a covered peril, homeowners insurance typically pays for living costs that go beyond your normal expenses.
 In the case of the gas explosions, thousands of residents had their gas turned off while the gas company made repairs – meaning no heat, hot water, or cooking gas.
 Most residents have reportedly opted to live elsewhere, especially as the winter approaches.

 In this situation, the gas company is apparently paying for some of these costs (including, in some cases, temporary housing).
 Regardless of the details of the incident, though, an insurance provider may attempt to recover some expenses from a responsible party (like the gas company), if there is one.